 FIXEdge constantly generates big volumes of the logs.
 Long-term work could exhaust all disk space which would result in unstable application operation.

-FIXEdge should use a fast storage (e.g. SSD) for session logs to achieve maximum performance.
+FIXEdge should use fast storage (e.g. SSD) for session logs to achieve maximum performance.

-The following items are to be considered for determining required disk space:
+The following items are to be considered for determining the required disk space:

 - FIXEdge binaries and configuration (~1 GB)

 Depends on the maximum expected number of messages per day multiplied by the average size of messages.

 - Application logs (tens - hundreds of MB per day):

 - application status and errors

 - validation errors